samooth/spacecore-rehoster/README.md

 Invalid keys are skipped.

-#### `rehoster.on('invalid-value', { rawEntry, error })`
+#### `rehoster.on('invalid-value', { publicKey, rawEntry, error })`

-Emitted whenever the rehoster encounters an invalid entry, for example if the entry was created by an incompatible Rehoster version, or if it cannot be decoded.
+Emitted whenever the rehoster encounters an invalid entry.
+For example if the entry was created by an incompatible Rehoster version, or if it cannot be decoded.

 Entries with invalid values are skipped.

+- `publicKey` is the public key of the Hyperbee containing the invalid value.
-`error` is the error object thrown when trying to decode the value.
+- `error` is the error object thrown when trying to decode the value.

-`rawEntry` is the raw hyperbee entry (without decoding it).
+- `rawEntry` is the raw hyperbee entry (without decoding it).

 ## Usage